Sangtot/OFFlimits-docs/docs/api/results.md

 > Within the request data or body list the server id, channel id and an array containing the content of each message

+## request's result

+Await the request to receive an object that contains :

+- error : if error exist means theres something wrong within the sent request
+- errors : an array containing calculation errors
+- table : a string of the results table

 ## Code Snippets

 :::: code-group